Would a national retail sales tax simplify the tax code?

 It is also unclear how the demogrants would be administered or even which agencies would be responsible for determining eligibility and monitoring claims.
 Thus, compliance and administrative costs could be significant.

 Tax Avoidance and Evasion

-Some related evidence on the potential extent of these problems comes from the experience with state-level “use” taxes, under which taxpayers are obliged to make tax payments on goods purchased in other states.
-One analyst described the current level of enforcement of such taxes as “dismal at best.”
+Some related evidence on the potential extent of these problems comes from the experience with state-level “use” taxes, under which taxpayers are obliged to pay taxes on goods purchased in other states.
+One analyst described the current enforcement of such taxes as “dismal at best.”